Blue Bell releasing Christmas Cookies Ice Cream

 It's a combination of chocolate chip and snickerdoodle with red sprinkles and a green icing swirl throughout.

-In addition to Christmas Cookies, Blue Bell also has Peppermint, Spiced Pumpkin Pecan and the newest flavor Salted Caramel Cookie available for the holidays.
+In addition to Christmas Cookies, Blue Bell also has Peppermint, Spiced Pumpkin Pecan and the newest flavor, Salted Caramel Cookie available for the holidays.

 For more information on Blue Bell's latest flavors, visit: https://www.bluebell.com/get-the-scoop/.